SNAP payment error rates by state

 Regional patterns and trends

-• Reduces state OBBBA cost-share risk
+Reduces H.R.
+1 cost-share risk

-• Protects 42M Americans receiving benefits
+Protects 42M Americans

 Frequently asked questions